bn-l/blog/content/posts/The-shambolic-state-of-JS-TS-dev-in-2023.md

 Coming back to node / ts / js after a while away has made me remember why I stopped using the ecosystem.
 The time you can waste on nailing down issues is enormous.
 I came back because like it or not, it's necessary for the web but just getting setup has been really frictional.
+There is hope though.
+[Bun](https://bun.sh/docs/runtime/modules) promises to be faster and have "a consistent and predictable module resolution system that just works."
+It's still early days and it's a beta stage library using zig, an insanely cool [but also beta stage language](https://ziglang.org/), which it uses to interface with a separate project in another language for its javascript engine (webkit).
+But even with those caveats, it has 65k stars on [github](https://github.com/oven-sh/bun) which to me says that people are absolutely dying to get away from node.

 ## Final Setup